-Want a seat at MIT Sloan in Fall 2019?
-You might want to read how they select their exclusive 400-member class and our application essay advice…like now.
+Want a seat at MIT Sloan next Fall?
+You might want to read how they select their exclusive 400-member class and our application essay advice … like now!

 Let’s take a moment to understand how the MIT Admissions Committee evaluates applicants.
 Like MIT itself, Sloan’s Admissions Committee employs a quantitative approach to admissions (are you really surprised?).
 Each application is scored by two AdCom members across eight quantifiable categories ranging from “hard” skills (i.e., GPA, test scores) to “soft” skills (i.e., leadership qualities, powers of persuasion).
 Paramount to the review process is the emphasis that the Sloan Admissions Committee places on past behavior in what is known as the behavioral method of evaluating candidates.
 In short, this framework assumes one’s past behaviors are the strongest predictors of their future achievements.

 Ok, now that we know what information Sloan is seeking from you, how do we use the constructs of their application to deliver?
 Let’s break these MIT Sloan essay tips down by the major application components: